“Don’t judge each day by the harvest you reap, but by the seeds that you plant.”

 While we were waiting, we saw a pregnant girl of no more than eighteen pass our room en route to her own delivery.
 The midwife said that that girl would be done in no time, in and out before we’d finish.
 While we joked that this was unfair since we were there first, she explained that while our culture has changed and financial and career decisions often delay motherhood, human female bodies are still programmed to have children in their teens or early twenties.

 At first, all was calm and quiet.
 She was knitting and watching Scrubs and Arrested Development DVDs as the contractions slowly grew.
-After a couple of hours, it became the reality of labor began.
+After a couple of hours, the reality of labor began.

 She received an epidural and, when it was time, began to push.
 She pushed and pushed and pushed.
 She kept pushing.
 They saw the top of the baby’s head, but that was all.
 I alternated between holding a leg and encouraging her.
 We folded her into a U-shape for better leverage and the nurses and doctors exhorted her to push.
 Nothing.
 She said that it felt like the baby wanted to come out of her butt.